-On-site renewable power purchase agreements (PPAs) allow Federal agencies to fund on-site renewable energy projects with no up-front capital costs incurred.
+The Federal Energy Management Program (FEMP) provides information, training, and assistance to help agencies successfully use on-site renewable energy power purchase agreements (PPAs).
+PPAs allow federal agencies to fund on-site renewable energy projects with minimal up-front capital costs incurred.
 With a PPA, a developer installs a renewable energy system on agency property under an agreement that the agency will purchase the power generated by the system.
 The agency pays for the system through these power payments over the life of the contract.
 After installation, the developer owns, operates, and maintains the system for the life of the contract.

 PPAs At a Glance